 Nothing could be farther from an abstract philosophy or some ideology drawn up at a desk than our faith.
 The faith is based on and is the consequence of real events in history.
 There’s plenty more to be said and precisions to be made; nevertheless, I’ll leave it at that for now.
 If you would like to read more on the subject, I would suggest reading a book by Joseph Cardinal Ratzinger (Pope Benedict XVI) called Truth and Tolerance.
 The section on Faith, Religion, and Culture is very interesting.

 Something to keep in mind, just so there is no confusion, the presentation makes no distinction between the Catholic Church and the Protestant denominations.
-The color blue represents all Christians.
+Purple represents all Christain denominations.

 Did you enjoy this post?
 Please share it!